-- You can manage Widgets by simply dragging it into different areas within the sidebar.
+- You can manage Widgets by simply dragging them into different areas within the sidebar.

 - By expanding Widget’s interface, you can customize the Widget features.

-- Click “Save” button to keep all the changes you make while customizing.
+- Click the "Save" button to keep all the changes you make while customizing.

-- You can delete your Widget/s by simply click on Remove or Delete button.
+- You can delete your Widget/s by simply clicking on Remove or Delete button.

-- Open “Widgets in the WordPress Administration Panels” under Theme heading.
+- Open “Widgets in the WordPress Administration Panels” under the Theme heading.